windkh/node-red-contrib-telegrambot/README.md

 };
 ```

-If you want to abort updating the location then you can send the stopMessageLiveLocation command.
+If you want to abort updating the location then you can send the API command **stopMessageLiveLocation**.

 ```
 var messageId = flow.get("messageId");